CongducPham/LowCostLoRaGw/README.md

 ![](https://github.com/CongducPham/LowCostLoRaGw/blob/master/images/RFMonRPI.jpg)

-They can also be used for Arduino boards as it will be explained in Section [connect a radio module to your end-device](https://github.com/CongducPham/LowCostLoRaGw#connect-a-radio-module-to-your-end-device) and illustrated below.
-On the breakout Arduino header, you can connect RFM95's DIO0 to a digital pin of your Arduino if you want to use another communication library that needs this pin.
+These breakouts can also be used for Arduino boards as it will be explained in Section [connect a radio module to your end-device](https://github.com/CongducPham/LowCostLoRaGw#connect-a-radio-module-to-your-end-device) and illustrated below.
+On the breakout's Arduino header, you can connect RFM95's DIO0 to a digital pin of your Arduino if you want to use another communication library that needs this pin.
 For NiceRF SX1262 and NiceRF SX1280 you can get BUSY and DIO1 pins from the Raspberry header.
 Again, our modified communication library does not need any of those pins but we left this possibility open.

 ![](https://github.com/CongducPham/LowCostLoRaGw/blob/master/images/RFMonArduino.jpg)

-Then, 2 specific PCBs for Arduino Nano and Arduino ProMini are available as shown below.
+However, for Arduino, it is more convenient to use our dedicated Arduino Nano/ProMini PCBs illustrated below.
 The PCB for Arduino Nano is mainly intended for teaching/training purpose as the Nano is not energy-efficient enough for real deployment.
 However its main advantage is to avoid the need of an external FTDI breakout cable to program it.
 It has not been updated for a while and we are not really maintaining it anymore.
+You can find in the PCB folder the EAGLE schematic file (NanoLoRaBreakout_2019-05-14.sch) if you want to modify the design yourself.

 ![](https://github.com/CongducPham/LowCostLoRaGw/blob/master/images/NanoLoRaBreakout.jpg)

 The PCB for the Arduino ProMini (3.3v, 8MHz version) can be used for prototyping and even integration purpose.
 Beware that A4 and A5 (which are usually SDA and SCL pin of the I2C bus) are not connected on the PCB.
-If you need to use them, use these 2 pins from the Arduino board.
+If you need to use them, use these 2 pins from the Arduino board itself.
 The PCB for the Arduino ProMini has been updated several times.
 The last version is v3 for both RFM95W and NiceRF SX1262 and v2 for NiceRF SX1280.

 ![](https://github.com/CongducPham/LowCostLoRaGw/blob/master/images/ProMiniLoRaBreakout.jpg)